Tent air conditioning is often the only way campers in very warm, humid climates are able to camp in warm seasons.

 Campers will need to place the A/C in a lower corner of the tent doorway, making sure that the front few inches of the A/C are inside the tent body and the rest of the unit is outside of the tent.

-Since the A/C is sitting in the only doorway of the tent, campers will need to step over or around the A/C to enter the tent.
+If the A/C is sitting in the only doorway of the tent, campers will need to step over or around the A/C to enter the tent.

 A smaller A/C and a large doorway will work best in this situation.

-It may be better to set the A/C in the lower corner of the doorway away from the vertical zipper track, so that people can more easily step around it when opening the door.
+It may be better to set the A/C in the lower corner of the doorway away from the vertical part of the zipper track, so that people can more easily step around it when opening the door.
 The A/C may need more border fabric, because the door flap will not close as tightly around the A/C.

 Zip the door closed as much as possible.
 Clip the border fabric around the A/C to the doorway fabric, sealing any gaps.